-Also, what was especially interesting, was that the video showed whale sharks feeding alongside cow nose rays (Rhinoptera steindachneri) (this is known as "co-occurance").
-There were no previous records of these two species sharing the same foraging sites (Frixione et al, 2020).
+Footage captured in July has shown that whale sharks (Rhincodon typus) come into the area much earlier than we previously thought.
+Also, what was especially interesting, was that the video showed whale sharks feeding alongside cow nose rays (Rhinoptera steindachneri).
+When two different species share the same space and/or resources like this, it is known as "co-occurance").
+There were no records of these two species sharing the same foraging sites before it was captured on this drone footage (Frixione et al, 2020).